Classical quantum friction at water-carbon interfaces

-To test the sensitivity of this separation into strong- and weak-coupling regimes to the details of the system, we have also performed simulations with different harmonic potentials for the Drude oscillators (see SI).
+To test the sensitivity of this separation into strong- and weak-coupling regimes to the details of the system, we have also performed simulations with different harmonic potentials for the Drude oscillators \tcr{and a flexible water model} (see SI).
 While differences in the absolute values of $\lambda$ are expected, and indeed observed, the increase of $\lambda$ for $\omega_0 \lesssim \omega_{\rm lib}$ is robust.

 \textbf{Comparing molecular simulations with quantum friction theory.} Before further analysis, it is useful to make a comparison of our simulation results to QF theory \cite{Kavokine2022}.
-Kavokine \etal{} separated the liquid--solid friction into \(\lambda = \lambda_{\mrm{SR}} + \lambda_{\mrm{Q}}\), where $\lambda_{\mrm{SR}}$ is the classical surface roughness contribution and $\lambda_{\mrm{Q}}$ is the contribution from quantum friction.
+Kavokine \etal{} separated the liquid--solid friction into \(\lambda = \lambda_{\mrm{SR}} + \lambda_{\mrm{Q}}\), where $\lambda_{\mrm{SR}}$ is the classical surface roughness contribution and \tcr{ } is the contribution from quantum friction.
 In our simulations, changing $m_{\rm D}$ does not affect static equilibrium properties such as surface roughness (see SI).
-In analogy to QF, then, we also decompose the friction coefficient from simulation as $\lambda(\omega_0) = \lambda_{\rm SR} + \lambda_{\rm THz}(\omega_0)$, where $\lambda_{\rm THz}$ originates from the coupling of charge density fluctuations in the THz regime.
-In practice, we obtain $\lambda_{\rm SR}$ as the average value of $\lambda$ in the weak-coupling regime and then obtain $\lambda_{\rm THz}$ by subtraction.
+In analogy to QF, then, we also decompose the friction coefficient from simulation as $\lambda(\omega_0) = \lambda_{\rm SR} + \lambda_{\rm THz}(\omega_0)$, where $\lambda_{\rm THz}$ originates from the coupling of charge density fluctuations in the THz regime.\footnote{\tcr{In practice, we obtain $\lambda_{\rm SR}$ as the average value of $\lambda$ in the weak-coupling regime and then obtain $\lambda_{\rm THz}$ by subtraction.}} \tcr{We can obtain approximate expressions for $g_{\rm sol}(q,\omega)$ and $g_{\rm wat}(q,\omega)$ appropriate for our simulations.
+As detailed in the SI, for $g_{\rm wat}(q,\omega)$ we use a parameterization specified in Ref.~\onlinecite{Kavokine2022} for SPC/E in contact with graphene/graphite.
+For $g_{\rm sol}(q,\omega)$, we parameterize a semiclassical Drude model for the surface plasmon\cite{Pisana2007} to roughly capture the intensity and width of the principal peak of $g_{\rm sol}(q,\omega)$ observed in our simulations.
+In Fig.~\ref{main_decomposition}(a), we compare $\lambda_{\rm Q}$ given by Eq.~\ref{eqn:lamQF} using these suitably parameterized surface response functions to $\lambda_{\rm THz}$ obtained directly from our simulations.
+The excellent agreement between the simulation result and Eq.~\ref{eqn:lamQF} provides strong support for the theory of quantum friction outlined in Ref.~\onlinecite{Kavokine2022}.}